marcusgia2505/classsExGameInstructions/docs/Programming.rst

 With severe errors the lecture mode can not be started.
 In order to find the error go through the code and look for errors.
 Check if the function names are correctly spelled.

 The diagnosis tool is very useful for trouble shooting and testing your game.
-You can access the diagnosis tool by clicking on the stetoscope icon in the top bar of the lecture mode.
+You can access the diagnosis tool by clicking on the stethoscope icon in the top bar of the lecture mode.

 .. image:: _static/Diagnosissteto.PNG
     :alt:  300p